Joe Edwards (footballer, born 1990): 2014–15 season

-With the club bottom of League One, Gary Johnson was dismissed as manager, and with Terry Skiverton replacing Johnson, Edwards said that the players were backing the new management team.
+With the club bottom of League One, Johnson was dismissed as manager, and with Terry Skiverton replacing him, Edwards said that the players were backing the new management team.
 Edwards suffered an ankle injury during Yeovil's 1–0 defeat at Crewe Alexandra on 10 February, requiring to be replaced at half-time.
 It was the first time that he had missed a Football League game in one-and-a-half seasons.
 After missing six matches, Edwards returned for the 3–0 defeat at Leyton Orient on 14 March, before suffering another injury blow during a 2–0 defeat to Colchester United at the Colchester Community Stadium three days later.
 He returned to action with Yeovil already relegated to League Two and a new manager in the shape of Paul Sturrock on 25 April as a half-time substitute in their 2–1 home defeat by Port Vale.

 Edwards admitted that he was not sure if he would remain with Yeovil following their relegation, with ambitions to play at the highest level possible.
 He started in the final game of the season on 3 May as his side were thrashed 5–1 against League One runners-up Milton Keynes Dons.

 Days after the final game of the campaign, Edwards had held initial talks with the club over his contract, but decided to move on, leaving the club having made 132 appearances in all competitions including his previous loan spells.